-" Bhutan’s art is governed by two rules: it has to be anonymous and it has to be religious.
-The artist’s role is not to produce a work of art but a work of faith."
+" Bhutan’s art is governed by two rules: it has to be anonymous and it

 The major orders of Buddhism in Bhutan are the Drukpa Lineage and the Nyingma.